hello2all/GTSRB_Keras_STN/capstone_report.md

 Furthermore, The model architecture can be further optimized.

 In [12], the author has demonstrated using multiple spatial transformer networks could improve performance.
-A better sptial transformer model is proposed in [20], which has prevented information during mutiple affine trasformations.
+A better sptial transformer model is proposed in [20], which has prevented information loss during multiple affine trasformations.

-This project aims to test the highest performance without preprocess nor augmenting the dataset.
+This project aims to test the highest performance without preprocessing or augmenting the dataset.
 However, it is expected that model performance could be further improved with preprocessing and augmentation.

 Current model is trained on a very limited dataset only, it is unable to categorize any other traffic signs which it is not trained on.